Working on huge data required some basic tools to filter or classify data in the group, and the result must be fruitful.

 In this article, you will learn auto highlight emails in outlook based on the specific requirement.

-What is a primary benefit of conditional formatting in Outlook?
+What is the primary benefit of conditional formatting in Outlook?

 How To Automatically Highlight Emails in Outlook? [based on period]

-- Shoot Outlook and switch to “View” tab
+- Shoot Outlook and switch to the “View” tab

 - Click Change view >> “Manage views”